How to Run Docker on Proxmox the Right Way (and Avoid Common Mistakes)

 Reclaiming space on a docker host

-One recommendation is to mount a separate disk for your Docker persistent data and then just mount it as something like /opt/docker or /srv/docker.
+As mentioned, you can mount a separate disk for your Docker persistent data and then just mount it as something like /opt/docker or /srv/docker.
+This is separate and the safest option.
 In Proxmox, you can attach a secondary virtual disk or bind a CephFS or NFS share to that directory.

-This layout makes it simple to snapshot, migrate, or back up your Docker data without having to mess with the rest of the system.
-It also prevents your main OS volume from filling up due to large image layers or logs.
+Using this disk layout, it makes it easy to snapshot, migrate, or back up your Docker data.
+That way you don’t have to mess with the rest of the system.
+It also keeps you from having your main OS volume from filling up due to Docker images or logs.

 Backup your Docker environment on Proxmox